lark-parser/lark/docs/grammar.md

 ### %override

-Override a rule, affecting all the rules that refer to it.
+Override a rule or terminals, affecting all references to it, even in imported grammars.

 Useful for implementing an inheritance pattern when importing grammars.